 The success of Yesler relies not just on new buildings and walking paths but on building community and pathways to improved lives and livelihoods.
-The Seattle Housing Authority collaborates with many different partners such as Seattle University, JPMorgan Chase and Neighborcare Health to offer residents at Yesler opportunities to help them achieve their life goals.
+The Seattle Housing Authority collaborates with many different partners such as Seattle University, Seattle Foundation, Neighborcare Health, Multimedia Resource Institute, the Bureau of Fearless Ideas and YES Farm to offer residents at Yesler opportunities to help them achieve their life goals.